What Are Keywords for SEO?

 How to choose keywords for SEO that drive traffic

 Now that you know what SEO keywords are, you’re probably wondering about how to choose keywords for SEO.
-Luckily, there are plenty of tools to help find the best keywords for SEO, as well as trusted approaches that you can use.
+Luckily, there are plenty of tools to help find the best keywords for SEO, as well as trusted approaches that you can use for keyword marketing.

 1. Use keyword research tools